-As of December 31, 2019, we had \$1.6 million in cash and cash equivalents and had a working capital deficit of \$1.3 million.
+As of December 31, 2020, we had \$2.2 million of outstanding loans from our banks, \$4.7 million in cash and cash equivalents and working capital of \$9.1 million.
 The lack of sufficient working capital could negatively impact our ability to compete effectively in the future.
-On April 2019, we concluded a rights offering, in which we raised net proceeds of approximately \$3.2 million.
-Out of this amount, approximately \$1.7 million was used to repay debt and the remainder is being used for working capital and other general corporate purposes, including possible investments in plant and equipment.
 To the extent that we incur operating losses in the future or are unable to generate free cash flows from our business, we may not have sufficient working capital to fund our operations and will be required to obtain additional financing.
-Our working capital requirements and cash flow provided by our operating and financing activities are likely to vary greatly from quarter to quarter, depending on the following factors: (i) the timing of orders and deliveries; (ii) net profit in the period; (iii) the purchase of new equipment; (iv) the build-up of inventories; (v) the payment terms offered to our customers; (vi) the payment terms offered by our suppliers; and (vii) approval of the current or additional lines of credit and long-term loans from banks.
+Our working capital requirements and cash flow provided by our operating and financing activities are likely to vary greatly from quarter to quarter, depending on the following factors: (i) the timing of orders and deliveries; (ii) net profit in the period; (iii) the purchase of new equipment; (iv) the build-up of inventories; (v) the payment terms offered to our customers; (vi) the payment terms offered by our suppliers; and (vii) ability to maintain our current, or obtain additional, lines of credit and long-term loans from banks and other lenders.
+The lack of sufficient working capital could negatively impact our ability to compete effectively in the future.

-As of December 31, 2019, we had revolving lines of credit aggregating NIS 14.2 million (approximately \$4.1 million) with our banks and from a non-banking financial institution, of which \$1.9 million was utilized as of such date, and \$1.0 million of long-term loans (including current maturities) from banks and fixed assets suppliers.
-As of December 31, 2019, we were in compliance with our banks' covenants.
+As of December 31, 2020, we had revolving lines of credit aggregating NIS 10.5 million (approximately \$3.3 million) with our banks, of which approximately \$370,000 was utilized as of such date, and \$1.9 million of long-term loans (including current maturities) from banks and fixed assets suppliers.
+As of December 31, 2020, we were in compliance with our banks' loan covenants.
 These credit facilities may not remain available to us in the future.
 Furthermore, under certain circumstances the banks may require us to accelerate or make immediate payment in full of our credit facilities.
 All of our assets are pledged as security for our liabilities to our banks, whose consents are required for any future pledge of such assets.